 Although it may not be relevant to our case, it is interesting to learn how Git manages repositories.
 Git Object Model is essentially a Persistent Tree.
 When we want to update a node (or a file in repository), we make a copy of the node, and cascade the change to ancestor nodes of the tree until reaching the root, causing chain of updates.
 The details are explained here.

 In our case, we are going to adopt something similar to Time-based Versioning.
-The graph is versioned by Timestamp.
+The graph is versioned by Timestamp

 Creation

-For Next relationship, we introduce 2 properties: From and to, representing the time interval that the relationship is valid.
-If to equal to None, that means it is still currently valid.
+, representing the time interval that the relationship is valid.
+If to

 Update